 “Did you ask me?”
 Marion Huttly protests.

-“Your life depends on staying inside, and we don’t intend to risk it,” Christophe answers harshly.
+“Your life depends on staying inside, and we don’t intend to risk it,” Christopher answers harshly.
 “As you could tell, things ended quite sadly for your sister.
 We can’t allow a similar fate for you.
 You will remain in this hideout.”

 “We’re not asking you to.
 Your job is to keep this woman alive.”